 - Nationally there were 80,080 children in care on 31 March 2020.
 This is an increase of 1,930 children since the previous year end and equates to a 2.5% increase.
 The East Midlands region saw an increase of 290 children which equates to a 5.0% increase compared to March 2019.

 Rates per 10,000 under 18 population

-- The comparator authority average has increased for the first time in four years.
+- The comparator authority average has remained at 81 per 10,000 for the second year running.